 I have been reflecting on how our lives have become so busy, and I wish I could slow us all down so we could experience the wildflowers hitting that reset button in our brains.
-I may not have figured out how to slow down the entire world, but what I can do is provide native wildflower seeds (and easy growing instructions) so you can create a little retreat of your own.
+I may not have figured out how to slow down the entire world, but what I can do is provide native wildflower seeds (and easy growing instructions) so you can create a little mini-meadow retreat of your own.

 Native plants are among the most care-free of any blooms you can grow.
 They are tough and able to grow without much attention, including being drought tolerant, which gives you more time to enjoy them.
 Natives provide pollinators with high-quality pollen and nectar too, so a native garden bed, regardless of size, is also a real gift to pollinators, providing them with much needed habitat as well.

 For me, fall is naturally the time to think about revamping an area or filling in an empty space.
 Wildflowers are inherently adapted to being sown between fall and early spring.
 Plants in their native habitat bloom, form seeds, drop those seeds sometime from summer to fall (depending on the species), and then the seeds rest until spring when conditions are just right for germination.